Baylor > Campus Recreation > Intramurals > Sports & Schedules > Basketball

 - Same timing rules as last two minutes of 2nd half will apply to overtime.

-- If game is still tied at the end of overtime, a tie will be declared.
+- If game is still tied at the end of overtime, additional overtimes will be played until a winner is declared.

 - Captains are the only players permitted to talk to any referee.

 - The referee's decisions are final in matters pertaining to the game.

 - Coaches are a luxury and should not be the cause of any problems.
 If a coach becomes a problem, he or she will be ejected from the game, and not allowed back for the rest of the season.

 - In order to enter the game, subs must check in at the score table and wait for the referee to wave you in.

 - If an individual receives 5 fouls, they foul out of the game.

 - If a team commits 7 fouls in a half, the opposing team will receive the bonus and shoot a 1 and 1 for each subsequent foul the rest of the half.